ROGER MILLER -- COUNTRY'S WACKY WORDSMITH

 Miller’s sadness grew from a lonely childhood.
 Just a year old when his father died, he was sent to live with an uncle in Erick, Oklahoma, a Dust Bowl town “so poor you’d have to spell poor with five O’s.”

 Plowing and picking cotton, Miller left school in eighth grade.
 Bought a $12 guitar and dreamt of being the next Hank.
-Played gigs until the night he stole a guitar.
+Played gigs until the night he got drunk and stole a guitar.
 Given the choice of jail or the army, “my education was Korea, clash of ‘52.”
 Stationed back in Atlanta, he played fiddle in bands and soon headed for Nashville.

 Miller spent the 1950s “caught between big-band music and rock-and-roll."
 A few of his songs were minor hits — for others — but five record companies signed him and cut him.

 “Roger was the most talented, and least disciplined person that you could imagine,” one singer said.
-Strewing half-finished songs and one-liners, Miller ended up in Hollywood where the tiny Smash Records took a chance, paying him $100 a song.
+Strewing half-finished songs and one-liners, Miller ended up in Hollywood where the tiny label Smash Records took a chance, paying him $100 a song.
 In January 1964, he recorded sixteen songs in two days.
 The first was his breakthrough.

 “There’s so many bends before the break finally happens.”